NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/verification/desktop/quoFEM/InterpointDistances.rst

    10.0, 7.5, 4.5865
    10.0, 10.0, 7.7502

-.. note:: The above table was computed using the following Matlab script, run repeatedly for different values of Lw and Lh.
+.. note:: The above table was computed using the following Matlab script, run repeatedly for different values of ``Lw`` and ``Lh``.

    .. literalinclude:: InterpointDistance.m
       :language: python

-In the following steps we will demonstrate how this is done using the |app| with figures showing the inputs for case with Lw=1.0, Lh= 0.6 and utilizing LHS with 1000 samples.
+In the following steps we will demonstrate how this is done using the |app| with figures showing the inputs for case with ``Lw=1.0``, ``Lh= 0.6`` and utilizing LHS with 1000 samples.
 A table will provide additional results for other sampling methods and numbers of samples.

 1. Repeating this exercise in quoFEM requires using either the OpenSees or the OpenSeesPy Interpreter.
 Depending on your choice, create a **NEW** folder and in it place one of the following files, the first is a python script to be named ghosh.py.
 It is to be used with the OpenSeesPy FEM application.